agelmore/agelmore.github.io/_posts/2015-5-3-Create-pangenome.md

 # RAM use: 1332.7 MB
 ~~~~

-Lets look at some stats of the clusters:
+Lets look at some stats of the clusters.
+(Apparently you can do this with one of the get_homologues scripts but I can't get them to work.)

 ~~~~
 for f in {1..100}; do grep -c "size=$f " NZACET_f0_0taxa_algOMCL_e0_.cluster_list >> genespercluster.txt; done